wvanderp/GoldDiggersLog/objects/notes found in grallhound.md

 [Diary entry]
 Uktar 4th, 1491 DR
 They have treated us like fools.
 In the wake of the [[Lord Murders]] {an event where lords are murderd??}, with so many vacancies among the Lords and with [[Yalah Galhound|Yalah’s]] {miss gralhound} lineage, it should have required no effort at all for her to be elevated to her rightful place.
-For the [[Gralhunds]] to be elevated to their rightful place, so that she could guarantee the prosperity of the [[Gralhunds]] for future generations.
+For the [[Gralhund Family]] to be elevated to their rightful place, so that she could guarantee the prosperity of the [[Gralhund Family]] for future generations.
 Instead they have taken our money.
 They have taken our favor.
 And they have spat in our faces.
 They have closed their ranks against us once again.

 [Diary entry]
 Nightal 21st, 1491 DR